mbraekman/mbraekman.github.io/_posts/2021-04-27-APIM Generate SAS-token.md

     ```
     {% endraw %}

-If you want to see the entire policy, instead of the snippets, scroll down or click [here](#full-policy).
+_If you want to see the entire policy, instead of the snippets, scroll down or click [here](#full-policy)._

 ### Try it out!
 Once everything has been saved, we can use Postman to build the request and retrieve a token.
-If we first provide a wrong file-name, we should now receive a "404 NotFound"-exception.
+If we first provide a wrong file name, we should now receive a "404 Not Found"-exception.

 [![Postman - Not Found](../../../../img/posts/azure-apim-generate-sas-token/postman-unexisting-file.png)](../../../../img/posts/azure-apim-generate-sas-token/postman-unexisting-file.png)

-If we now provide a valid file-name, we should receive a "200 OK"-response, along with the URL grant us access to the file.
+If we now provide a valid file name, we should receive a "200 OK"-response, along with the URL grant us access to the file.

 [![Postman - Not Found](../../../../img/posts/azure-apim-generate-sas-token/postman-existing-blob.png)](../../../../img/posts/azure-apim-generate-sas-token/postman-existing-blob.png)

 ### Conclusion
-By making use of API Management and the policy-capabilities it is possible to create an API that allows clients to request SAS-tokens on the fly.
+By making use of API Management and the policy capabilities it is possible to create an API that allows clients to request SAS-tokens on the fly.
-Next to saving you some time as you don't have to generate these tokens yourself, you will also get additional logging within Application Insights, allowing you to see whom is accessing what.
+Next to saving you some time as you don't have to generate these tokens yourself, you will also get additional logging within Application Insights, allowing you to see who is accessing what.